GSA/search-gov-website/_indexing/what-searchgov-indexes.md

 ## File formats

-In addition to HTML pages with their various file extensions, Search.gov indexes the following file types:
+In addition to HTML pages with their various file extensions, we index the following file types:

 * PDFs
-* Word docs
+* Word documents
-* Excel docs
+* Excel spreadsheets
-* TXT
+* Text files
-* Images can be indexed either using our [Flickr integration]({{ site.baseurl }}/admin-center/content/flickr.html), or by sending us an [MRSS feed]({{ site.baseurl }}/admin-center/content/rss.html).
-Note that images are not indexed during web page indexing, so you’ll need to use one of these two methods.

 {: #js-indexing }